moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi.md

 <img src="/interfaces/data_product_hub/activation/bi_sync/Untitled%20(15).png" alt="DPH" style="width:40rem; border: 1px solid black;" />
 </center>

-The folder contains the main components of a Power BI project for syncing the Lens Mhodel (here `sales360`) including folders like the `.Report` and `.SemanticModel`.
+The folder contains the main components of a Power BI project for syncing the Lens model (here `sales360`) including folders like the `.Report` and `.SemanticModel`.
 Following is the brief description of each:

 - **public_sales360-table.Report:** This folder contains `definition.pbir` file related to the report definition in Power BI.
 These files define the visual representation of data, such as tables and charts, without storing actual data.
 They connect the semantic model and data sources to create the report views.